nicoflorentin/annotations/my-notes/Docker 🐋/Docker Tutorial.md

 Includes de code, runtimes, libraries, operating system, system tools.

 Containers:
 Runnable instance of a docker image, we can run multiple containers from a simple image.
-It's like a wine runner (config) and wine prefix (instance).
+It's like a wine runner (image) and wine prefix (instance).

 Docker network:
 Communication channel between containers or external services mantaining isolation.